linode/docs/docs/kubernetes/manage-a-docker-cluster-with-kubernetes/index.md

 ### Create a Deployment

-[Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) are high-level objects that can manage pod creation and allow the use of features such as declarative scaling and rolling-upgrade.
+[Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) are high-level objects that can manage Pod creation and allow the use of features such as declarative scaling and rolling-upgrade.

 1. In a text editor, create `nginx.yaml` and add the following content: